 How would you describe a BMW?
 Luxurious… sophisticated… upscale?
 Truthfully, the list could go on and on.
-BMW refer to themselves “The Ultimate Driving Machine.”
+BMW refers to themselves as “The Ultimate Driving Machine.”
 And for the most part, they live up to the name.
 BMW has become a cultural icon all over the globe and attracts a distinct clientele.
-In some ways a BMW can be considered a power statement.
+In some ways, a BMW can be considered a power statement.
 A BMW can be a status symbol just as much as it can be a sex symbol.
 However, BMW’s can also be a nightmare when you get a repair bill.
 But that new or used BMW that you’ve just bought doesn’t have to be a burden to own and repair, that is if you have a BMW extended warranty.